 improving attendance in lectures and seminars

 familiarisation with Blackboard, MyHallam and email management

 use of online and mobile apps and tools

 We also offer transition support sessions to help you to prepare for starting at university.
 This includes campus tours, familiarisation with university computer systems and helping you arrange further support.
 Support is also available for students going on placement.

 You must be referred by a member of staff to get this support.
 To be referred, you should contact a member of Student Support Services who will talk to you about the support you can access.
 The following staff can refer you:

 students' union adviser

-We will then arrange an appointment where you will fill in a questionnaire to rate your confidence in different aspects of university life.
+After referral, you will be invited to an appointment where you complete a questionnaire to rate your confidence in different aspects of university life.
 We will discuss what support will be most helpful for you, and agree an action plan.
 You can access up to six practical support sessions.